solidi/writing/writing-ideas.md

     1. Avoid urgency, build rust
     1. Default change?
     1. Replay all is the default
-1. What is a Technical Project Manager Anyway?
-    1. Project managers are managers (who does what by when, 1:1s, trust)
-    1. Process evolution shepherds
-    1. Time slices (Organizes the work into manageable phases)
-    1. Four levers of projects (time, people, quality, scope)
-    1. Three of the four attributes (good, fast, cheap, done)
-    1. Visualizing path (where we are) and data (how we are)
-    1. Value mapping and migration completions
 1. What I Learned about Vacations
     - 3 days to decompress, 3 weeks to disconnect
     - taking on one meeting may ruin the vacation